Shadow Heroes is a series of creative workshops for secondary school students with three main aims:

 Sophie Lewis has been translating fiction and other literature from French since graduating from Oxford University in 2004.
 Following a move to Rio de Janeiro, from 2011 to 2015, she now also translates from Portuguese.
 Her translations include works by Stendhal, Jules Verne, Marcel Aymé, Violette Leduc, Emmanuelle Pagano and João Gilberto Noll.
 She has pursued a career in publishing alongside translation, most recently spending five years as Senior Editor at And Other Stories publisher.
 She has also edited translation-rich issues of Litro and Sonofabook magazines.
 In 2017 her translation of Héloïse is Bald by Emilie de Turckheim received a Scott Moncrieff Prize commendation and her most recent translation, the novel Blue Self-Portrait by Noémi Lefebvre, was published in June.

-Gitanjali Patel graduated from Oxford University in Spanish and Portuguese and has been translating from these languages since 2010.
-She has worked as a translator and editor for UNICEF in Rio de Janeiro, interpreted for the Rio Film Festival and has used translation for various research projects including one on the language of Rio de Janeiro's favelas.
+Gitanjali Patel is a translator and field researcher.
+She graduated from Oxford University in Spanish and Portuguese and has been translating from these languages since 2010.
 She translates in a range of media, from film scripts and radio programmes to fiction, including stories by Luisa Geisler published in Litro magazine, Miriam Mambrini, Fernanda Torres and a novel by Gisele Joras.
-Alongside her translations she is currently pursuing a Master's degree in Social Anthropology at SOAS, University of London.
+She has a Master's degree in Social Anthropology from SOAS, University of London, and has used translation for various research projects which include studies on the language of the favelas of Rio de Janeiro, and resistance movements within these communities.

 Schools We Work With